 Can I use pumpkin pie filling to make these tarts?

 No, use pumpkin puree for the recipe.
-Pumpkin pie filling comes with sugar and spices already mixed in.
-In trying to keep this recipe healthier, you’ll want to use pumpkin puree.
+Pumpkin pie filling comes with added sugar and spices already mixed in.
+In trying to keep this recipe healthier, you’ll want to use pumpkin puree/pure pumpkin.

 What gluten-free flour blend do you use?

-Can I sub the pecans for a different type of nut?
+Can I substitute the pecans for a different type of nut?

-Overhead view of pumpkin tarts, one with a bite out of it.
-Cinnamon sticks sit next to them.
+A pumpkin tart with a bite out of it.

 5 stars (1 rating)